Mattzobricks/MattzoControllers/src/MTC4BT/README.md

 GND and 3V3 are also connected, the other pins are not connected.

-If the code is compiled with the -DWIRED, it will try and connect to the network using the W5500 module.
-If there is no network cable connected, it will fall back to wifi.
-This is only done at the **STARTUP** of the module, it will **NOT FALLBACK to WiFI** if you disconnect the cable during normal operation, you have to restart the ESP!

-OTA will not work when the network connection is over the cable, disconnect the cable and restart the module so it starts in WiFi mode.
-This limitation is caused by the ArduinoOTA library being hard wired (pun intended) to Wifi.h (at the time of writing).

-The IP address is different for Wifi and cable because an other MAC address is used.

 If a status LED is configured, it will turn on solid in network discovery.
 This will get the other statuses when out of setup and in the regular operation mode.